About the algebraic closure of the field of power series in several variables in characteristic zero: A generalization of Abhyankar-Jung Theorem

-The following proposition is a particular case of a result of S. Cutkosky and O. Kashcheyeva \cite{C-K} (see also Proposition 1 \cite{AM}): \begin{prop} Let $\k\lgw \k'$ be a field extension.
+\end{proof} The next proposition is a generalization of a result of S. Cutkosky and O. Kashcheyeva \cite{C-K} (see also Proposition 1 \cite{AM}) and we will use it to prove Theorem \ref{strong_analytic}.
+It is again an application of Theorem \ref{main2}. \begin{prop} Let $\k\lgw \k'$ be a characteristic zero field extension.
 Let $f\in\k'\lb\x\rb$ be algebraic over $\k\lb \x\rb$ and let $\L$ be the field extension of $\k$ generated by all the coefficients of $f$.
 Then $\k\lgw \L$ is a finite field extension. \end{prop}